jrnold/r4ds-exercise-solutions/docs/rmarkdown.md

 ```

+### Exercise 1 {.exercise}

-1. Add a section that explores how diamond sizes vary by cut, colour, and clarity.
+> Add a section that explores how diamond sizes vary by cut, color, and clarity.
 Assume you’re writing a report for someone who doesn’t know R, and instead of setting `echo = FALSE` on each chunk, set a global option.

+### Exercise 2 {.exercise}

-2. Download diamond-sizes.Rmd from <https://github.com/hadley/r4ds/tree/master/rmarkdown>.
+> Download `diamond-sizes.Rmd` from <https://github.com/hadley/r4ds/tree/master/rmarkdown>.
 Add a section that describes the largest 20 diamonds, including a table that displays their most important attributes.

 For the this, I use `arrange()` and `slice()` to select the largest twenty diamonds, and `knitr::kable()` to produce a formatted table.

+### Exercise 3 {.exercise}

-3. Modify `diamonds-sizes.Rmd` to use comma() to produce nicely formatted output.
+> Modify `diamonds-sizes.Rmd` to use comma() to produce nicely formatted output.
 Also include the percentage of diamonds that are larger than 2.5 carats.

 I moved the computation of the number larger and percent of diamonds larger than 2.5 carats into a code chunk.
 I find that it is best to keep inline R expressions simple, usually consisting of an object and a formatting function.
 This makes it both easier to read and test the R code, while simultaneously making the prose easier to read.
-It helps the readability of the code and document to keep the computation of objects used in prose clsoe to their use.
+It helps the readability of the code and document to keep the computation of objects used in prose close to their use.
 Calculating those objects in a code chunk with the `include = FALSE` option (as is done in `diamonds-size.Rmd`) is useful in this regard.

 4. Set up a network of chunks where `d` depends on `c` and `b`, and both `b` and `c` depend on `a`.
-Have each chunk print lubridate::now(), set cache = TRUE, then verify your bunderstanding of caching.
+Have each chunk print lubridate::now(), set cache = TRUE, then verify your understanding of caching.

 ```r